 - Eli trusted in God.

 It does the Church no good to chase after the world.
-Yes, we live in the world and there are truly positive things to be gained and we must seek to encounter and dialogue with the times we find ourselves in but it does no good if we are co-opted and lose our own soul in the process.
+Yes, we live in the world; there are truly positive things to be gained, and we must seek to encounter and dialogue with the times we find ourselves in.
+But it does no good if we are co-opted and lose our own soul in the process.
 Eli has much to teach us about helping younger generations find and know God while, at the same time, remaining authentic to who we ourselves are.